Lawrence Gonzi

-Taking over as Prime Minister from Eddie Fenech Adami, Lawrence Gonzi led the islands through the delicate first years of EU membership.
+Taking over as prime minister from Eddie Fenech Adami, Lawrence Gonzi led the islands through the delicate first years of EU membership.
 He piloted crucial economic and political reforms, spearheaded Malta's adoption of the euro, and the entry into force of the Schengen agreement.
 His decision to privatise the Malta shipyards, and the pensions reform, proved to be unpopular.
 Following a razor-thin electoral victory in 2008, perceptions of arrogance in his cabinet, fomented by the Labour Party opposition and rebel backbenchers, dented his second term of office.
 Following the loss of a financial vote, his government lost supply in December 2012.
 The Nationalist party went on to lose the successive general election, leading to Gonzi's resignation and eventual retirement from politics.

 Gonzi stressed the need to ensure sustainable development and environmental stewardship on the islands, also focusing on strengthening the education and healthcare sectors.
 In international diplomacy, Gonzi was lauded for his role in the Libyan Revolution, breaking Malta's long relationship with the Gaddafi regime, and siding with the rebels.
 Additionally, his humanitarian response to the migratory pressures enfolding around Malta led to the first voluntary European migrant burden sharing pact.
-He was also highly regarded by EU leaders who worked by his side during his nine years as prime minister.

 Family and early life

-Lawrence Gonzi was born on 1 July 1953, in Valletta, British Malta, the son of Luigi Gonzi (1921–2010) and Ines Gonzi (née Galea).
+Lawrence Gonzi was born on 1 July 1953, in Valletta, British Malta, the son of Luigi Gonzi (1919–2010) and Ines Gonzi (née Galea) (1921–2008).
 He is the grandnephew of Mikiel Gonzi, Archbishop of Malta from 1944 until 1976.
 His younger brother, Michael Gonzi, is a Nationalist backbencher.
 Gonzi spent his childhood years in the youth section of the local Catholic Action organisation, the Circolo Gioventù Cattolica.

 He began his education at the Archbishop's Seminary in Floriana, continuing his studies there until sitting for his matriculation exams.
 Gonzi attended the University of Malta, studying law and graduating as a lawyer in 1975.
 After practicing law in a private firm, he worked as a company lawyer with the Mizzi Organisation, serving as group chairman between 1989 and 1997.
 Gonzi is very active in the voluntary sector, particularly in areas relating to disability and mental health issues.
 His strong commitment to his Catholic faith led him to join the Malta Catholic Action Movement, serving as its general president between 1976 and 1986.
 He was also the first chairman of the Kummissjoni Nazzjonali Persuni b’ Diżabilità (KNPD), a national commission for persons with disability.

 He is married to Catherine "Kate" Gonzi, née Callus.
 The couple have three children (David, Mikela and Paul), five grandchildren and live in Marsascala.